hanamed/openehr-assistant-mcp/README.md

 - Docker and Docker Compose
 - Git

->Note: Container images are published to GitHub Container Registry (GHCR) as `ghcr.io/cadasto/openehr-assistant-mcp:latest` (you can use this image name anywhere you would use the Docker image reference).
+>NOTE: A Docker image is regurly published to GitHub Container Registry (GHCR) as `ghcr.io/cadasto/openehr-assistant-mcp:latest`.
+> Use this image name anywhere you see `cadasto/openehr-assistant-mcp:latest` in the examples below.

 1) Clone